ai/about-postcss/speech.md

 ---

-We will start from theory.
-Why CSS processors is so important.
+We will start with some theory.
+Why is using CSS processors so important.
-What idea is behind PostCSS.
+And what ideas are behind PostCSS.

 ---

 I believe that every long-term development is based on evolution.
 We have a great example of biologically evolution in nature.
-We use genetics algorithms in our computer science.
+We use genetic algorithms in computer science.
-There are a theories, that even human ideas is a part of same evolution process.
+There are theories that even human ideas is a part of same evolution process.

 Evolution is based on three steps.
 Random mutation.
 Natural selection in the wild.
 And inheritance of the best results.

-But do we have this steps in browsers specification process?
+But do we have these steps in browsers specification process?
 Of course, we have a lot of inheritance.
 A lot of legacy code and old specifications.

 ---

-But does we really have a selection?
+But do we really have a selection process?
 Mozilla was forced to support blink tag for 19 years.
-And it was only non-standard tag working only in Firefox.
+And it was only a non-standard tag working only in Firefox.

-If some technology become a standard, many sites start to use it.
+If some technology becomes a standard, many sites start to use it.
-And we will need a decades to replace it for some better standard.
+And we will need decades to replace it for some better standard.

-I will tell you some scary story: old IE are still popular in China.
+I will tell you a scary story: old IE is still popular in China.

 ---

-Will you think about some new crazy ideas, if you must support you mistakes of decades?
+Will you think about some new crazy ideas, if you must support your mistakes for decades?

-W3C prefers very long theoretical discussion for every technology, because they afraid to make mistake.
+W3C prefers very long theoretical discussion for every technology, because they are afraid to make a mistake.

 And it is a main problem.
 Many great ideas looked very crazy at the beginning.
-What people thinked about iPhone, when it was released?
-What people thinked about Web applications 15 years ago?
-Or what people thinked airplanes, when they were invented century ago.
+What people thought about iPhone, when it was released?
+What people thought about Web applications 15 years ago?
+Or what people thought about airplanes, when they were invented century ago.

 We must have some playground to make mistakes if we want new awesome ideas.
-If we want long-term development of Web.
+If we want long-term development of the Web.

 ---

-40% of next JavaScript come from CoffeeScript preprocessor.
+40% of next JavaScript comes from the CoffeeScript preprocessor.

-Even next next ES7 standard takes async-await after we test it in IcedCoffeeScript.
+Even the next ES7 standard takes async-await after we've tested it in IcedCoffeeScript.

 And this is why preprocessors are a big deal.
-They are this kind of playground.
+They are this kind of a playground.
 Every developer can use own modules.
-For example, Haskel for frontend in awesome Elm tool or ClosureScript.
+For example, Haskell has an awesome Elm tool.
+Clojure has ClosureScript.

-And we will get real world feedback before idea become a standard.
+And we can get real world feedback before idea becomes a standard.

 ---